filipesantoss/quattuor/DESIGN.md

   2. **Animation**:

      * [ ] Smooth element movement animations based on selected movement cards.
-     * [ ] Visual effects when an element marks a square or gains a new turn.
+     * [ ] Visual effects when an element marks a field or gains a new turn.

   3. **Audio Design**: